dbpolglase/tUI/Manual-en.md

   EDIT_loadFile(edit,"Application1.xml",maxLineSize,linesBlockRead);
 }
 </code></pre>
-<p>The differences with the previous one are as follows: in the first case, when we indicate it with the XML tag, the file will be loaded immediately after creating the component and never again, so it will constitute a static view of the file.<br>
+<p>The differences with the previous one are as follows: in the first case, when we indicate it with the XML tag, the file will be loaded immediately after creating the component and never again, so it will constitute a static View of the file.<br>
 In addition, the file loading parameters, buffer reading size or maxLineSize and block of number of lines to create, are fixed via defines in the application_func.h file according to the size given to the window.</p>
 <h3 id="dynamic-data-loading">Dynamic Data Loading</h3>
-<p>The edit view can also be used more dynamically, i.e., to include data that does not come from a file.
+<p>The edit View can also be used more dynamically, i.e., to include data that does not come from a file.
 For this, we use the TEXT class methods at a low level.</p>
 <pre><code>c
 void loadFile(tEdit * edit)
 {